shajra/nix-project/doc/project-developing.md

 1.  the function (or path to a Nix file evaluating to it) with dependencies to be injected
 2.  an attribute set to overlay on top of Nixpkgs when looking up dependencies.

-Using `final.callPackage`, various package depending on one another can be defined in the same overlay.
+Using `final.callPackage`, various packages that depend on one another can be defined in the same overlay.
 Here's an example:

 ```nix
 final: prev: {